maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

 .. warning::

-   Bookings should not take place on a Monday morning, as this is when Helium refills are scheduled
-    and it is not possible to acquire data during this period.
+   Bookings should not take place on a Monday morning, as this is when Helium refills are scheduled and it is not possible to acquire data during this period.

 Checks Completed by MEG Scientist Prior to Experiment
 -----------------------------------------------------

-The MEG lab is provided to the project owner after the following checks and tests have been made successfully.
+The MEG lab is provided to the project owner after the following checks and tests have been performed successfully.

 #.
 KIT system is in an operational status when:
     - Helium levels are sufficient to conduct an experiment